zackpelka/Macchanger_anonymizing/README.md

-# mac_changer_anonymizing
+# mac_changer
-Anonymizing your system for penetration testing
+Anonymizing your system (MAC Address) for penetration testing